tyz1030/neuralsea/README.md

 ## Data ##
 We have [white lego dataset](https://drive.google.com/drive/folders/1wy5nqjScpv-IhXK34UyBTfYI8LFjChcZ?usp=share_link "white lego") released.

-(we are working on releasing rest of the dataset and weights)
+(we will release rest of the dataset and weights once the manuscript is finalized)

 Download 'data_lego_white' and put it under the neuralsea directory.